Go-Morishita/OMIS/README.md

-# Optimal Multiple Importance Sampling Numerical Calculation Method Implementation
+# Optimal Multiple Importance Sampling Method Implementation

 ## Overview
 I implemented the optimal weighting function proposed in the paper and compared it with existing methods.